-Praga Cars and VR Motorsport reveal new three-car 2020 Britcar line-up
+Czech Mates Praga Cars and 2019 Class 1 Winners, VR Motorsport, reveal new three-car 2020 Britcar line-up

 2019 Britcar Class 1 winners VR Motorsport hosted their first full test session for the new three-car driver line-up at Donington Park on Thursday 12th March, ahead of what was due to be the first race of the season at the same circuit on 10th April.
 The successful day saw the Praga’s lap times and the garage atmosphere raise eyebrows and inspire confidence in the team.